- Why Should I Care?

 Ask yourself this: can and would God make such strong assertions if creation is preloaded with deliberately deceptive artifacts of a history that never occurred?

-Limitations of Hebrew
+Limitations of Hebrew back to top

 Of particular importance to understanding the creation narratives is the fact that ancient Hebrew, the language of the old-testament scripture, is significantly more limited than English in the number of words available.
 Thus one word often has multiple meanings and the intended meaning in a given context must be derived from the context and other information.